 The Ruger Wrangler is my personal favorite .22LR revolver and there’s actually one sitting in my gun safe this very minute.

 The one I have has a 4.62-inch barrel, but Ruger also recently introduced one with a shorter 3.75-inch barrel.
-Wranglers of both sizes are available in Black Cerakote, Silver Cerakote, and Burnt Bronze Cerakote finishes, which help protect the revolver from dirt, oil, moisture, and other potentially damaging substances.
+Wranglers of both sizes are available in Black Cerakote, Silver Cerakote, and Burnt Bronze Cerakote finishes.
+These finishes help protect the revolver from dirt, oil, moisture, and other potentially damaging substances.

 All styles of the Ruger Wrangler, regardless of barrel length or finish, otherwise have the same features.